 The display on my phone says "Emergency Service Only".
 What does this mean?

 "Emergency Service Only" means that your phone has accessed another carrier that does not have a roaming agreement with your carrier at your current location.
-This can happen when your regular carrier's signal is disturbed or weak and your handset "captures" a stronger signal from the other network.
-Another reason that you might see this message is if there is a temporary network fault which keeps your handset from properly registering with your home carrier when you power it on.
-Finally, if the display stays on for a long time, it may mean that your service has been suspended for some reason and you will need to contact your carrier's customer care organization.
+This can happen when your regular carrier's signal is disturbed or weak and your phone "captures" a stronger signal from the other network.
+Another reason that you might see this message is if there is a temporary network fault which keeps your phone from properly registering with your home carrier when you power it on.
+Finally, if the display stays on for a long time, it may mean that your service has been suspended for some reason and you will need to contact your carrier's customer service center.
 While the message is displayed, you cannot make normal or WPS calls, but you may make 911 calls or calls to customer care (611).